zorgiepoo/Bit-Slicer/ReadMe.md

 * [1.5.2](https://github.com/zorgiepoo/Bit-Slicer/releases/download/1.5.2/Bit_Slicer_1.5.2.zip): macOS 10.6.8

 ## Support
-* Check the [wiki](https://github.com/zorgiepoo/Bit-Slicer/wiki/) for how to use Bit Slicer
+* Read the [wiki](https://github.com/zorgiepoo/Bit-Slicer/wiki/) for how to use Bit Slicer
-* Visit the [forums](http://portingteam.com/forum/157-bit-slicer/) for discussion and current development
-* Visit the [chat room](http://webchat.freenode.net/?channels=bitslicer) for support or development (#bitslicer on irc.freenode.net).
+* Chat in the [discord room](https://discord.gg/9jWe8Mf) for support or development.
 Note availability for support is not 24/7.
+* Visit the [forums](http://portingteam.com/forum/157-bit-slicer/) for past discussion (no longer used).

 ## Contributing
 * Improve the current [wiki](https://github.com/zorgiepoo/Bit-Slicer/wiki/) by fixing errors or by adding content